tavleenkour/SampleFramework/README.md

 # Sample Selenium Webdriver Framework.

-#### This is a sample automation framework to display best practices for selenium webdriver using Java programming language.
+#### This is a sample framework to display best practices for test automation using selenium webdriver in Java programming language.

 ## Table of Content
 * [Introduction](#introduction)